assafdori/im-hungry/README.md

 ### Development Ideas 💡

-1. [ ] Have a "dictionary" that holds all Wolt venues, if possible.
-Have a search bar and allow searching for your desired venue.
+1. [ ] Have a dictionary that holds all Wolt venues, if possible.
+2. [ ] Have a search bar and allow searching for your desired venue.
+3. [ ] If a venue is closed, provide the option to be notified when it opens.